InquestGeronimo/tllm/README.md

 2. The type and quantity of hardware.
 3. The size of the dataset.

 For accessing CypherTune's hyperparameters, you can refer to the [config_file](https://github.com/InquestGeronimo/cyphertune/blob/main/cyphertune/config.yml).
+At the time of writing, the Text-2-Cypher dataset is not publicly available, so the parameters in the file serve as placeholders.

 The first set of parameters you should be aware of are the settings for [LoRA](https://huggingface.co/docs/peft/en/package_reference/lora):